clock1998/spikylin-blog/src/posts/refactor-clean-architecture-to-vertical-slice-part1.md

 ```
 It leaks the business logic to the controller which is not good.

 Anothe problem is that DTOs are everywhere.
 They are in the controllers and repositories, and it is confusing when there are look-alike DTOs.
-I also find it hard to name them property for their specific use cases.
+I also find it hard to name them properly for their specific use cases.
 For the chatting room alone, I already have four DTOs:
 ![DTO](/post_images/refactor-clean-architecture-to-vertical-slice/DTO.png)

 The repository pattern has some benefits but I do not see it to scale well, besides it is not necessary if I use Entity Framework.
 There are too much abstraction and too many layers.
 The "Go To Implementation" feature does not work sometimes in Visual Studio.
 I can see when the project gets bigger it will be hard to maintain with different projects, file locations and abstractions.